walmartlabs/thorax/docs/includes/docs.md

     ./bin/server 8000

+### templates *thorax templates templates-dir output-file application-name*

+If you aren't using Lumbar you can use this utility to inline all of your templates from a given directory into a single JavaScript file.
+You'll need to include the full Handlebars library as it's just inlining the template source, not the precompiled versions.

+    thorax templates ./templates ./templates.js Application

 ## Change Log

 ### 1.1

+- Added `thorax templates templates-dir output-file application-name` command line option for simple template inlining for projects not using Lumbar.

 - Checks for view.name are now lazy and will throw an exception instead of using console.error()